Davis Chatfield betting profile: Sony Open in Hawaii - PGA TOUR

 Chatfield's advanced stats and rankings

-- No year-to-date stats are available for Chatfield for the 2026 season.
+- No YTD stats are available for Chatfield for the 2026 season.

 All stats in this article are accurate for Chatfield as of the start of the Sony Open in Hawaii.